-It was in 2005 that I first journeyed there, visiting the Welgevonden Game Reserve in South Africa's Limpopo Province.
-I then spent some time in Soweto, a township of Johannesburg in Gauteng Province.
-I'll never forget setting foot in President Nelson Mandela's home, or sipping coffee while watching street musicians and passers-by outside on a warm, sunny South African Sunday morning.
-Soweto was where I discovered that my passion for Africa's wildlife was matched by a compassion for the African people; a love for their many cultures, languages, stories, and songs.
+The first journey was in 2005, visiting the Welgevonden Game Reserve in South Africa's Limpopo Province, then spending time in the Soweto township of Johannesburg.
+From stepping foot in former President Nelson Mandela's home to watching street musicians and passers-by on a warm, sunny South African Sunday morning, Soweto was where I discovered that my passion for Africa's wildlife was matched by an unconditional compassion for the African people, for their songs, stories, languages, and love of life.

-I've since traveled throughout much of East, Central, and Southern Africa (see travel page).
-I'm particularly fond of South Africa and Uganda, especially the rich bushveld in the Waterberg Biosphere near Vaalwater, the savannas of Queen Elizabeth National Park, and the misty, borassus-palmed deltas of the River Nile in Murchison Falls National Park.
+I'm particularly fond of the Waterberg bushveld, the rugged savannas of Queen Elizabeth National Park, and the riverine woodlands of Murchison Falls National Park.